facebookresearch/SentEval/README.md

 # SentEval - evaluation tool for sentence embeddings

 SentEval is a library for evaluating the quality of sentence embeddings.
-We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks (more details [here](https://arxiv.org/abs/1705.02364)).
+We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks.
+SentEval currently includes **17 tasks**.
 Our goal is to ease the study and the development of general-purpose fixed-size sentence representations.

 **SentEval recent fixes (12/26):**